davidalber/jupyterhub-aws/README.md

   to.
 Note that this bucket must already exist; this Terraform module does not create the S3 bucket for you.

+### Security Group

+You must set the following values in vars.tf:
+- `ssh_cidrs`: CIDR ranges from which SSH and Mosh connections will be accepted.
+It is good practice to disallow SSH access, except when needed.
+This is accomplished by leaving the set empty.
+It is also good practice, when allowing SSH access, to limit authorizations to necessary IP addresses.
+This can be accomplished by providing the desired CIDR ranges in the set (e.g., `["54.166.129.219/32"]`).

+  Until setup is complete, you must authorize at least your own IP address.
+After configuration when SSH connectivity is not needed, it is a good idea to remove that authorization.

 ### EC2 Instance

 Set the following value in vars.tf: